haroonwaves/ramifyjs/app/content/docs/api/react-hooks.md

    - A synchronous function that queries the database
    - Runs on mount and whenever dependencies change
    - Should return the query result
+   - **Performance Note**: The callback runs on every render _and_ every database change.
+Keep it fast.
+For expensive transformations, use `useMemo` on the query result rather than in the callback.

 2. **`dependencies`**: `{ collections: readonly Subscribable[]; others: readonly unknown[] }`
    - **`collections`**: `readonly Subscribable[]`
      - Array of collections to observe
      - When these collections emit a change (add/update/delete), the hook re-runs the callback
-     - Must include all collections queried in the callback
+     - **Requirement**: Must include all collections queried in the callback.
+If a collection is omitted, the component won't update when that collection changes.
    - **`others`**: `readonly unknown[]`
      - Array of standard React dependencies (like `useEffect` deps)
      - If these change, the hook also re-runs